thachmpham/thachmpham.github.io/md/ref/diameter.md

 A diameter node can act as a client, server or agent.

-Client
+Diameter Client Node

-- User device sends radio, IP signaling, not diameter.
+- Receive radio signals from user devices.
-- Diameter client node receives the signal and translate to diameter requests.
+- Convert signals to diameter requests.
 - Send diameter requests to server.

 Server